Myanmar court defers verdict in Aung San Suu Kyi trial | DW | 20.12.2021

 The military junta claims Suu Kyi is being given due process by an independent court led by a judge appointed by her own administration.

-Suu Kyi's trial in the courts in Naypyitaw, the capital of the country, has been closed to the media.
+Suu Kyi's trial in the capital, Naypyitaw, has been closed to the media.
+Her lawyers are also not allowed to communicate with reporters or the public.

-Suu Kyi's lawyers are also not allowed to communicate with reporters or the public.
+Myanmar has been rocked by protests and civil disobedience against the military's rule, in spite of security forces clamping down on demonstrators on repeated occasions.

 rm/jsi (Reuters, AFP)